SpicyMelonYT/SemanticGraphics/README.md

 ### Documentation

-The documentation.md file [Link Text](documentation.md) shows all the documentation for each widget and other features of SG
+The [documentation.mb file](documentation.md) shows all the documentation for each widget and other features of SG

 ---